OtagoPolytechnic/DunedinIoT/research/server/README.md

-Information about the two server options available.
+Information about the two main server options available.